U.S. Elective Surgery

 Market View

-The U.S. market remains in a Confirmed Uptrend.
-The S&P 500 and Nasdaq are trading at or near all-time
+The U.S. market is in a Confirmed Uptrend.
+The S&P 500 made a new all-time high Thursday showing instant

 O’Neil Health Care Weekly